wanescript/word_component/README.md

 _**Testing word bank component.**_

 This project contains a basic simple loop, with a setInterval function that displays different web development and CS terms.
+Something I poorley hacked together:-}

 ---